gabrielfalcao/lettuce/docs/reference/terrain.rst

 @before.handle_request and @after.handle_request
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-these hooks are ran right before, and after lettuce's builtin HTTP server responds to a request.
+These hooks are ran right before, and after lettuce's built-in HTTP server responds to a request.

-both decorated functions takes these two arguments:
+Both decorated functions takes these two arguments:

 * a `django.core.servers.basehttp.WSGIServer` object.
 * a `lettuce.django.server.ThreadedServer` object.